Brief Instructions

 Follow the instructions provided in the Integration with External Applications section.

 In this case, special component Dr.Web MailD designed for email scanning (including scanning for the signs of spam) is not used.
-Email messages transmitted by MTA will be scanned by anti-virus only.
+Email messages transmitted by an MTA will be scanned by the anti-virus only.
 In case of threat detection, the message processing is performed directly by the mail server.

 Follow the instructions provided in the Using Dr.Web for UNIX Mail Servers in SMTP Proxy Mode section.